 3. Use a Pill Administration Device

 If you can’t hide your dog’s pill in their food, you can try using a pill administration device.
-These devices go by a few names and could be called a pill device, pill popper, pull gun, or pill dispenser.
+These devices go by a few names and could be called a pill device, pill popper, pill gun, or pill dispenser.
 They are generally shaped like a syringe and allow you to push or insert a pill in your dog’s mouth without needing to stick your fingers in their mouth.

 Not only is this a great solution for dogs with smaller mouths, but it also reduces the risk of an accidental bite.
 Plus, it helps you get the pill over the hump of your dog’s tongue, so they can’t spit it out as easily.
 You can use this device to place the pill in your dog’s mouth, then gently close your dog’s jaws to encourage them to swallow.
 You can also gently stroke downward on your dog’s throat or gently blow air on their face while closing their jaws to further encourage them to swallow the medication.